Wheelspawn/Python-Neural-Networks/README.txt

 This will create a perceptron with three inputs.

-Backpropagation takes an array of input vectors and an array of target value vectors.
+Backpropagation accepts an array of input vectors and an array of target value vectors.
 So, if you want to train a perceptron on the XOR table, you set up the data up like this:

 n.bp( [[0,1],[1,0],[1,1],[0,0]] , [[1],[1],[0],[0]] )

 Up-and-coming additions:
  - A better, easier to use evolutionary algorithm.
 Better parameter control.
 Evolutionary algorithms need a crazy amount of fine tuning.
  - Finished tic-tac-toe demo.
 Users will be able to play TTT against a trained MLP.
  - A simple GUI to demonstrate TTT for non-programmers and people who don't want to use the console.
-There will be a neural network graphic with a heatmap to display activations.
+There will be a neural network graphic with a heatmap to display activations (for your own amusement).
  - A demo for backpropagation.
 Possibly something like a logic table.

 Additions for the far future: